fadullahgungor/Internship/day6.md

 * What's the difference between Java.

 On the other hand, today was good to hear something out of technical stuff.
 [Mesut](https://www.linkedin.com/in/mesut-aygun-b96027a0/?ppe=1) abi did a great speech about life.
-He said every person is matter, which I strongly believe.
+He said every person matters, which I strongly believe.